 Patients undergoing medical treatment are at increased risk of contracting an infection for a number of reasons, including:

 The major activity of the Coordinating centre is to collate and analyse data and information (surveillance) from hospitals in Victoria.
-All Victorian public hospitals are required to perform appropriate surveillance; private hospitals participate on a voluntary basis, but private hospital participation is gradually increasing.
+All Victorian public and private hospitals are required to perform appropriate surveillance for healthcare associated infections and relevant processes.
+Aged care facilities currently participate on a voluntary basis.

 For more information please see “what is surveillance” https://www.vicniss.org.au/about/what-is-surveillance/